-Enter the aggregate amount of cash, stock, and other property received in exchange for the number of shares exchanged in the reporting corporation.
+Enter the aggregate amount of cash and the fair market value of any stock and other property received in exchange for the number of shares exchanged in the reporting corporation.

 Box 3.
 No. of Shares Exchanged

 Enter the number of shares the shareholder exchanged in the reporting corporation for cash or other property received.